muktihari/fit/docs/usage.md

 ## Decoding

+NOTE: Decoder already implements efficient io.Reader buffering, so there's no need to wrap io.Reader (such as *os.File) using *bufio.Reader for optimal performance.

 ### Decode RAW Protocol Messages

 Decode as RAW Protocol Messages allows us to interact with FIT files through their original protocol message structures